ANNA MARIE COSTELLO

 University of Chicago, Booth School of Business

-In recognition of research achievements, Anna was awarded both the Paton and Drebin Faculty Fellowship and the Sanford R. Robertson Junior Faculty Award - awarded each year to one assistant professor for scholarly excellence - from the University of Michigan.
+In recognition of research achievements, Anna was awarded both the Paton and Drebin Faculty Fellowship and the Sanford R. Robertson Junior Faculty Award.
 She also received the Best Dissertation Award from the Financial Accounting and Reporting Section of the American Accounting Association.
 Anna also brings her research insights into the classroom; for her teaching excellence, she was awarded the MIT Sloan top teaching award in 2015: MBA Teacher of the Year.

 CURRICULUM VITAE